MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Website Updates- the getting serious edition.md

 Face-palm time ;-).
 Much simpler.
 Collaborators can just use [github]'s web editing in the source repo, on the default `master` branch.
 [Travis] will see the changes, generate the website content, and upload it to the right place in another repo.
 The updated content will be served up by [github].
 Collaborators can go to this 'output' repository and see the generated content- they won't have to switch branches.

-So the process will be:
+So the publishing process will be:

 ::uml::
 start